armenstepanyan/js-tips/js-basic/basic.md

 ### Hoisting

-Hoisting is JavaScript's default behavior of moving declarations to the top
+Hoisting is JavaScript's default behavior of moving declarations to the top.
+Hoisting means that JavaScript moves declarations (not assignments) to the top of their scope (global scope or function scope) before code execution.
+This happens during the creation phase of the execution context (before running your code line by line).

+- Declarations: `var x;, let y;, const z;`, and function declarations.

+- Initializations/Assignments: `x = 5;, y = 10;` → these stay where they are.

 ```ts
 x = 5; // Assign 5 to x